 Leeds Museums and Galleries have launched a Virtual Visit page with online exhibitions, podcasts, blog and activities to do from home.
 Have a look at their latest exhibitions including ‘Fast x Slow Fashion’, exploring Shopping in Leeds 1720 – 2020, Making Japan, Sounds of Our City and lots more.
 Join in with events and activities, there’s plenty for kids to enjoy too.

-Animal lovers are in for a treat with Temple Newsam Home Farm’s own Farmer Joe’s weekly videos.
-And virtually meet the animals at Tropical World, they have meerkats, monkeys, crocodiles, butterflies and so much more.
+Animal lovers are in for a treat, meet the animals at Tropical World, they have meerkats, monkeys, crocodiles, butterflies and so much more.
 Looking for something fun for the children?
 Tropical world’s brand new online escape room is a great home learning resource for for 8-11 year olds, full of fun and entertainment.